 It is always nice to see that Deming’s ideas have stayed in the minds of leaders (in Madison this is no doubt due to the great work of George Box, Peter Scholtes, Brian Joiner, Tom Mosgaller, Barb Hummel and many others).

 For those partisans who want to hear from the other side (Soglin is a democrat), Newt Gingrich, former Republican Speaker, U.S. House of Representatives, is well know for his support of Deming’s ideas: “I’m a disciple of Edwards Deming.
 I really believe in a culture and system of quality.”
 (Transformational Leadership lecture [the broken link was removed], 2003) He met with Deming several times and has long spoken of the importance of Deming’s ideas.
 Gringrich’s required reading list (Out of the Crisis and New Economics by Deming, The Effective Executive by Drucker, The Art of War by Sun-Tzu and and 8 others).

 - Doing More With Less in the Public Sector: A Progress Report from Madison, Wisconsin by William G. Hunter, Jan O’Neill, and Carol Wallen, June 1986

-- Quality in the Community: One City’s Experience, by George Box, Laurel W. Joiner, Sue Rohan and F. Joseph Sensenbrenner, June 1989
+- Quality in the Community: One City’s Experience [the broken link was removed], by George Box, Laurel W. Joiner, Sue Rohan and F. Joseph Sensenbrenner, June 1989

-- Not online (too bad) Quality Comes to City Hall, Joseph Sensenbrenner, Harvard Business Review.
+- Not online (too bad) Quality Comes to City Hall [updated with link to purchase it, sadly again Harvard failed to understand how to manage content in the internet age and the broken link was removed], Joseph Sensenbrenner, Harvard Business Review.